DLR-FT/coua/doc/source/index.rst

 Coua checks your data items against a certification standard.

-Currently, only DO-178C is supported and only partially.
-To be able to check your data items, Coua requires `subClass` and `subProperty` relations from the imported triple data to the certification ontology it is performing checks for.

-If your data items already adhere to one of the formats supported by Coua, these relations are already defined.

-Supported data-item formats are:

-* JUnit.
-* Cobertura.
-* Needy.
-* Mantra.
-* Coua trace format.
-* Coua requirements and use-cases.

-Before Coua can process the data-item formats, they first need to be be converted into N-Triples (`.nt`).
+Before Coua can process the data-items, they first need to be be converted into N-Triples (`.nt`).
 There are many different tools which can do this using mapping specifications in RML format (RMLMapper, morph-kgc).
-Coua provides a number of these mappings from the data-item formats into N-Triples.
+Coua provides a number of these mappings from the data-item formats in the `mappings` directory of the source distribution.

+Provided mappings for data-item are:

+* JUnit
+* Cobertura
+* Needy
+* Mantra
+* Coua trace format
+* Coua requirements and use-cases

+For morph-kgc, first specify your mappings in a file `mappings.ini` and then run it like so:

 .. code-block:: bash

    python -m morph_kgc mappings.ini

-`coua check` then runs the checks provided by an ontology against the data-item data in the N-Triples.
+The remainder of this section assumes you used morph-kgc to produce the file `ingested.nt` containing all N-Triples that contain the ingested data.

+Coua can run certification checks on this data.

 .. code-block:: bash

    coua check --mode do178c ingested.nt

+For this to work, your data needs to contain additional N-Triples declaring which data is to be used as DO-178C data items.
+For the mapped data-items listed above, this information already is declared by Coua.
+To manually add the items, simply declare `rdfs:subClass` and `rdfs:subProperty` relations from your classes and properties to the DO-178C ontology of Coua.
+See `coua/ontologies/junit/junit.ttl` for an example.

-Coua contains a Sphinx extension that can be used to render information from the data-items into a human-readable documentation.
-The extension contains a set of pre-defined directives for common documentation for DO-178C.
-Custom queries can be defined and run using the `sphinx-sparql` extension or using the Python API of `coua`.
+Coua also contains a Sphinx extension that you can use to render information from the data-items into a human-readable documentation.
+The extension contains a set of pre-defined directives for common documentation required by DO-178C.

-The extension takes some Sphinx configuration, specifying which triples to consider.
+You need to configure the extension so that it knows where to find the data to render.
+Here we use the same N-Triples from `ingested.nt` as before.

 .. code-block:: python

+   # doc/source/conf.py
    extensions = [ "coua" ]
    coua_load = [("imported.nt", "application/n-triples")]

-Directives are invoked inside an reStructuredText document like so
+You can use the directives inside a reStructuredText document like so

 .. code-block:: rst